-- A. Students in Special Education will follow the BISD grading/retention procedures.
-Any necessary deviations will be determined by the ARDC and will be documented in the student's Individual Education Plan (IEP).
-The student's Individual Education Plan may include accommodations/ modifications that enable the student to successfully meet the district's grading/grading procedures.
-All students in Special Education will receive a standardized district report card.
-Grades must be entered into the Online Grading System (Teacher Access Center).
-Numerical grades will be used for all students that are enrolled in grades 1st 12th.
-Resource students should have a reduction in grades required, down by one daily work grade and one test grade.
-Instructional accommodations/modifications for students in Special Education must be followed as determined by an ARDC.
-If a student's grade is derived without following the required accommodations/modifications outlined in his/her IEP, the grade is invalid and a new grade must be determined after accommodations/modifications are in place.
-Implementation of accommodations/modifications is the responsibility of the General Education teacher and/or the Special Education teacher.
-Campus administrators and Special Education Supervisors shall monitor the implementation of the accommodations/modifications. - B. In addition to the district report card, students in Special Education must receive an IEP Progress Report every six weeks reporting on academics, behavior and/or instructional/related services as determined by the student's goals and objectives. - C. All students, regardless of their instructional placement, must have a schedule in eSchool Plus that is aligned to the schedule in general education.
-The eSchool Plus schedule must match the Schedule of Services in the Student's IEP.
-It is the expectation that all students will be taught on grade level TEKS regardless of their instructional setting.
-Students who are significantly lower their grade levels should be taught at their functional grade level and build upon progress from that level. - D. The ARDC determines, on an individual basis, the need of instructional accommodations /modifications.
+- A. Grades for students who are serviced by the Special Education Program will be derived from having implemented accommodations/modifications.
+Implementation of the accommodations /modifications is the responsibility of the General Education Teacher and/or the Special Education Teacher, as appropriate.
+Campus administration and Special Education Supervisors shall monitor the implementation of the accommodations /modifications.
+If the student's grade is derived without having followed the required accommodations and/or modifications outlines in the students' IEP, the grade will be invalid and a new grade must be determined after accommodations /modifications have been in place.
+Teachers will award numerical grades for students who are enrolled in grades 1st 12th.
+These grades will be entered into the Online Grading System (Teacher Access Center) - B. In addition to the district report card, students in Special Education must receive an IEP Progress Report every six weeks reporting on academics, behavior and/or instructional/related services as determined by the student's goals and objectives. - C. All students, regardless of their instructional placement, must have a schedule in eSchool Plus that is aligned to the schedule in general education.
+The eSchool Plus schedule must match the Schedule of Services (SOS) in the Student's IEP.
+It is the expectation that all students will be taught on grade level TEKS regardless of their instructional setting. - D. The ARDC determines, on an individual basis, the need of instructional accommodations /modifications.
 The accommodations/modifications apply to daily work assignments, homework, tests and grading techniques, not the calculation of the final grade. - E. It is important to note that if a child is receiving special education services and is not earning passing grades, the failure should be addressed and documented by special education/general education teacher(s). - F. Lesson Plans should reflect accommodations/modifications as implemented for students with an Individualized Education Plan (IEP) or 504 plan.
 Documentation in lesson plans should be in accordance with FERPA requirements in which no clearly identifiable student identity is documented.